UPON APPLYING, PLEASE SELECT “ENGINEERING – ONLINE” AS THE MAJOR. THEREAFTER, YOU WILL BE ABLE TO SELECT SYSTEMS ENGINEERING AS A SPECIALIZATION.

 Degree: Master of Science in Engineering With Certificate of Specialization in Systems Engineering

-Systems Engineering brings an integrated interdisciplinary approach to the development of complex engineered systems.
+Program Description: Systems Engineering brings an integrated interdisciplinary approach to the development of complex engineered systems.
 The UCLA Systems Engineering program sets itself apart from others by combining the core elements of systems engineering (project management, fundamentals of systems, safety and reliability, systems architecture, and model based systems) with disciplinary graduate level engineering courses.
-This enables graduates of the UCLA program to work as a systems engineer while drawing from a depth of knowledge at the disciplinary level.
+This enables graduates to work as a systems engineer while drawing from a depth of knowledge at the disciplinary level.

-Systems Engineering Core Courses (Select a Minimum of 5)
+Systems Engineering Core Courses – Select a minimum of (5) from the list below:

-- ENGR 206, Engineering for Systems Assurance Prof. Kenneth Kung, (Summer)
+- ENGR 206 – Engineering for Systems Assurance (Summer)

-Technical Domains: It is recommended to take 3 courses in one of the following technical domains with at least 1 graduate level courses:
+Technical Domain: Take a minimum of three courses in one of the following technical domains below, with at least one graduate (200) level course OR build a custom domain (see #13 below).

 - Cyber Security

-Courses: COM SCI 236 Computer Security (Spring), ENGR 204 Trusted Engineering (Winter), ENGR 206 Systems Resilience (Fall)
+Courses: COM SCI 236 Computer Security (Spring), ENGR 204 Trusted Systems Engineering (Winter), ENGR 206 Engineering for Systems Assurance (Summer)

 - Advanced Composite Technology

-Courses: MECH&AE 297C Composites Manufacturing (Spring), MAT SCI 298 Nondestructive Evaluations (Winter), MAT SCI 298 Damage Tolerance Durability and Repair of Composite Structures (Summer).
+Courses: MECH&AE M297C Composites Manufacturing (Spring), MAT SCI 298 Nondestructive Evaluations (Winter), MAT SCI 250B Advanced Composite Materials (formerly known as MAT SCI 298 – Damage Tolerance, Durability and Repair of Composite Structures) (Summer).

 - Computer Networking

-Courses: COM SCI 211 Network Protocol and Systems Design for Wireless and Mobile Networks (Fall), COM SCI 217A Internet Architecture and Protocols (Winter)
+Courses: COM SCI 118 – Computer Networking Fundamentals (Fall), COM SCI 211 Network Protocol and Systems Design for Wireless and Mobile Networks (Fall), COM SCI 217A Internet Architecture and Protocols (Winter)

 - Thin Film Technology

-Courses: MAT SCI 223 Materials Science of Thin Films (Fall), MAT SCI 224 Deposition Technologies and Their Applications (Winter), MAT SCI 298 Mechanical Behavior of Thin Films (Spring)
+Courses: MAT SCI 223 Materials Science of Thin Films (Winter), MAT SCI 224 Deposition Technologies and Their Applications (Winter), MAT SCI 298 Mechanical Behavior of Thin Films (Spring)

 - Structural Analysis

-Courses: C&EE 235A Advanced Structural Analysis (Fall), C&EE 235B Finite Element Analysis of Structures (Winter), C&EE 233 Mechanics of Composite Material Structures (Spring).
+Courses: C&EE 235A Advanced Structural Analysis (Fall), C&EE 235B Finite Element Analysis of Structures (Spring), C&EE 233 Mechanics of Composite Material Structures (Spring).

 - Communication Systems

-Courses: EL ENGR 132B Data Communications and Telecommunications Networks, EL ENGR 231A Information Theory: Channel and Source Coding, EL ENGR 232B Telecommunication Switching and Queueing System, EL ENGR 230B Digital Communications Systems.
+Courses: EC ENGR 132B Data Communications and Telecommunications Networks (Winter), EC ENGR 231A Information Theory: Channel and Source Coding (Summer), EC ENGR 232B Telecommunication Switching and Queueing System (Spring), EL ENGR 230B Digital Communications Systems (Winter).

 - Information Based Systems

-Courses: COM SCI 118 Computer Network Fundamentals, COM SCI 236 Computer Security, COM SCI 217A Internet Architecture and Protocols, EL ENGR 230B Digital Communications Systems.
+Courses: COM SCI 118 Computer Network Fundamentals (Fall), COM SCI 236 Computer Security (Spring), COM SCI 217A Internet Architecture and Protocols (Winter), EC ENGR 230B Digital Communications Systems (Winter)

 - Radar Systems

-EL ENGR 131A Probability, EL ENGR 113 Digital Signal Processing, EL ENGR 230A Estimation and Detection in Communication and Radar Engineering, EL ENGR 215A Analog Integrated Circuit Design.
+EC ENGR 131A Probability, EC ENGR 113 Digital Signal Processing, EC ENGR 230A Estimation and Detection in Communication and Radar Engineering, EC ENGR 215A Analog Integrated Circuit Design.

 - Embedded Systems

-Courses: COM SCI 118 Computer Network Fundamentals, COM SCI 111 Operating Systems Principles, COM SCI 236 Computer Security, EL ENGR 230B Digital Communications Systems.
+Courses: COM SCI 118 Computer Network Fundamentals, COM SCI 111 Operating Systems Principles, COM SCI 236 Computer Security, EC ENGR 230B Digital Communications Systems.

 - Control Engineering

-Courses: MECH&AE 270A Linear Dynamic Systems (Fall), MECH&AE 270B Linear Optimal Control (Winter), MECH&AE 273A Robust Control Systems.
+Courses: MECH&AE 270A Linear Dynamic Systems (Fall), MECH&AE 270B Linear Optimal Control (Winter), MECH&AE 273A Robust Control Systems (TBD)

-Courses: MECH&AE 297A Rapid Prototyping and Manufacturing(Fall), MECH&AE 297B Material Processing in Manufacturing (Winter), MECH&AE 297C Composites Manufacturing.
+Courses: MECH&AE 297A Rapid Prototyping and Manufacturing(Fall), MECH&AE 297B Material Processing in Manufacturing (Winter), MECH&AE 297C Composites Manufacturing (Spring)

 - Power Systems

-Students can meet the Comprehensive Exam Requirement in two ways: Choose (1 option below)
+Students can meet the Comprehensive Exam Requirement by choosing ONE option below: